-We transfer to Haskovo for lunch at a local restaurant housed in a building of the National Revival architecture style before returning to Plovdiv to visit the Regional Archaeological Museum (RAM).
+We transfer to Starosel Winery for lunch before returning to Plovdiv to visit the Regional Archaeological Museum (RAM).
 One of the first Bulgarian cultural institutions, the museum officially opened in 1882.
 Its funds initially consisted of a numismatic collection of 1500 coins, ethnographic and historical documents, church plates, and incunabula from the 8th-17th centuries AD, as well as 300 icons and paintings by some of the most famous Bulgarian painters Stanislav Dospevski, Ivan Lazarov, Tzanko Lavrenov, Nikolay Rainov, Zlatju Boiadjiev, and many others.
 Today the museum boasts one of the richest collections of 100,000 exhibits of artefacts related to the history of Plovdiv and its region.
 (Overnight Plovdiv) BL